MicrosoftDocs/azure-dev-docs/articles/java/ee/howto-deploy-java-liberty-app-manual.md

 ## Deploy application on the AKS cluster

-Follow steps below to deploy the Liberty application on the AKS cluster.
+Use the following steps to deploy the Liberty application on the AKS cluster:

 1. Attach the ACR instance to the AKS cluster so that the AKS cluster is authenticated to pull image from the ACR instance.